Scalable Quantum State Preparation for Encoding Genomic Data with Matrix Product States: Methodology

 \subsection{Producing scalable quantum circuits}

 The encoding of genome sequence data provides one of the first use-cases of MPS state preparation techniques in genomics, demonstrating the efficacy of MPS state preparation for quantum systems.
 As mentioned in Sec.~\ref{sec:introduction}, this method produces circuits that evolve the zero state to a target MPS (i.e.~that which encodes the genomic data).
+The method demonstrated in this study is similar to and based on methods such as those of ref.~\cite{Iaconis:2023rna}, except that the inverse circuit is prepared -- the circuit which evolves the target state to the zero state.
+Solving the inverse problem gives significant computational efficiency advantages since the convergence of the state in each recursion in the algorithm only needs to be compared to the zero state.
+This saves the need to compare the prepared state at each recursion step against the target state which is computationally expensive, and allows for rapid generation and simulation of large qubit states (see Sec.~\ref{sec:results-hpc} for details).

 Firstly, the MPS must be converted to a quantum circuit with $\chi=2$.
 To achieve this, the rank of the MPS is increased to construct entangling unitary gates, starting from the $n^\mathrm{th}$ qubit.
 For the $k^\mathrm{th}$ site these gates are denoted $U_{\sigma_k, \sigma_{k+1}}$, and are given by,\footnote{In Eq.~(\ref{eq:method_unitary_gates}), the null space of a (complex) square matrix $V$ (of dimension $d$) is defined as: }